Glasgow offers a large, well qualified skilled labour pool, a

 Schools

-Glasgow's secondary schools were recently the subject of a
+Glasgow's secondary schools have been the subject of a massive

-massive modernisation project, with every one of the city's 29
+modernisation project, with every one of the city's 29 secondary

 Along with a further 14 independent private schools in and